 - Make the questions required.
 Since the survey questions are an incredibly important part of the promotion for the advertiser, you want to make sure you get as many responses as possible.

 - Don’t ask for information you’ll get elsewhere on the form.
 If you have a field for zip code, don’t waste a survey question asking people where they live.

 - Avoid open-ended questions.
 The most useful survey questions have a finite number of responses and utilize dropdown menus or checklists.
 This ensures that the data you receive is easier to analyze and segment for leads.
 For example, if you ask, “What is most important to you in a cup of coffee?”, provide a dropdown with responses like Price, Origin, Convenience, and so on.

 - Don’t ask questions with obvious answers.
 If you are running a sweepstakes with a restaurant known for its buffalo wings to give away a tailgate wing party, don’t include a survey question asking, “Do you like wings?”
 Anyone who would go through the effort to enter the contest is sure to answer Yes.
 Instead, try something more specific, like “What variety of wings is your favorite?”, with answers like Traditional, Barbecue, Extra Spicy, or other varieties from the advertiser’s menu.

 - Think about how the answers will be used.
 How will the advertiser be using the results to segment an email list?
 What offers could you send out to these segments once they are created?
 After all, identifying the leads is only the first step – activating those leads with coupons or offers if the real payoff!

 Want some examples?
-Download our Seller’s Guide: Solutions for Top Advertisers.
+Download our Seller’s Guide.
 It will provide you with great survey questions for more than 30 advertising categories.